D.M.A., Boston University

 On January 29, 2012, Mr. Rubinshteyn was one of the soloists featured in NEC’s Jordan Hall tribute to Debussy and Massenet, directed by Tatyana Dudochkin of NEC and hosted by Ron Della Chiesa of WGBH.
 Cashman Kerr Prince of the Boston Musical Intelligencer wrote this as part of a review: “…Timur Rubinshteyn gave a bravura performance of Debussy, Arabesque No.1…transcribed for marimba; marimba and Debussy make a truly beautiful pairing, especially when performed so magisterially…The concert included some well-known pieces and some rare gems.
 The performances were marked by a high level of artistry; personal favorites included…Rubinshteyn on marimba…”

-In 2012 and ‘13 Timur R. was percussion faculty of the NEC Festival Youth Orchestra.
+Timur R. has been percussion faculty of the NEC Festival Youth Orchestra since 2012.
 He regularly travels to top percussion events and seminars to enrich his playing and teaching.